 But wait, there’s more on the Alaskan king crab!

 6.)
 A group of crabs is called a pod.

 7.)
 Males have a narrow abdomen where females have a broad abdomen.

 Did you know…?

 These critters actually have blue-colored blood due to hemocyanin, a blood pigment that contains a large amount of copper.
 Once oxygenated, their blood turns blue.
-Other animals that have a high iron content in their blood, thus giving it a red color.
+Other animals have a high iron content in their blood, thus giving it a red color.

 8.)
 A king crab’s shell is its skeleton and it’s made up primarily of calcium.
 During their first few years of life, king crabs will molt their exoskeleton several times.

 9.)
 Females lay between 45,000 and 500,000 eggs each year!
 This large amount ensures a decent amount will make it to adulthood.
 She carries the eggs for up to 12 months before they’re set free.

 10.)
 As soon as the embryos hatch, they become free swimming larvae.
 After feasting upon their share of plankton for several months, they settle on the ocean floor to become a non-swimming crustacean.
 The young are no larger than a dime!